textileio/textile/README.md

 > Success!
 Initialized /path/to/mybucket as a new empty bucket
 ```

-The first URL is the ThreadDB link to the instance in the DB collection.
-Buckets are built on ThreadDB.
+The first URL is the link to the ThreadDB instance.
 Internally, a collection named `buckets` is created.
 Each new instance in this collection amounts to a new bucket.
 However, when you visit this link, you'll notice a custom file browser.
 This is because the gateway considers the built-in `buckets` collection a special case.
 You can still view the raw ThreadDB instance by appending `?json=true` to the URL.

-The second URL is the bucket's unique IPNS address, which is auto-updated whenever files are added or deleted.
+The second URL is the bucket's unique IPNS address, which is auto-updated when you add, modify, or delete files.

-If you have configured the Buckets daemon with DNS settings, you will see a third URL that links to the bucket's WWW address, where it is rendered like as a static website / client-side application.
+If you have configured the daemon with DNS settings, you will see a third URL that links to the bucket's WWW address, where it is rendered like as a static website / client-side application.
 See `buckd --help` for more info.

-**Note**: If your bucket is private (encrypted), these links will 404 on gateway.
+**Note**: If your bucket is private (encrypted), these links will 404 on the gateway.
 This behavior is temporary while ThreadDB ACLs are still under development.

 `buck init` created a configuration folder in `mybucket` called `.textile`.
 This folder is somewhat like a `.git` folder, as it contains information about the bucket's remote address and local state.

-The value in `.textile/config.yml` will look something like,
+`.textile/config.yml` will look something like,

 ```
 key: bafzbeifyzfm3kosie25s5qthvvcjrr42ivd7doqhwvu5m4ks7uqv4j5lyi